Skip to content

 Bill overview

+The law generally allows one post-conviction petition to challenge the constitutionality of a sentence.
+It’s nearly impossible to file another petition.
 As a result, people who filed their first petition before the law changed are left unable to have their cases reviewed under modern sentencing standards simply due to the timing of their first petition.

 BACKGROUND